beratseven/Esp32-PythonWifiWhitelist/readme.md

 code
 Bash
 pip install Flask
-Open python_server/server.py in a text editor and change the SECRET_TOKEN to a unique, hard-to-guess value: code
+Open flaskserver.py in a text editor and change the SECRET_TOKEN to a unique, hard-to-guess value: code
 Python
 # Must be identical to the token in the ESP32 code!
 SECRET_TOKEN = "ThisIsAVerySecretPassword123!"
 2. ESP32 Setup
-Open esp32_wifi_observer/esp32_wifi_observer.ino with the Arduino IDE.
+Open main.ino with the Arduino IDE.
 Fill in the configuration section at the top of the code with your own details: code
 C++